hellerve/ptolemy/README.md

 of Agda, Coq, or Idris will know that by now), but that it can even be straightforward.
 The implementation given in the paper is mond-boggingly simple, and I think that is pretty amazing.

+## Recreational

+### Papers
+* [A Study of Prisoners and Guards in a Simulated Prison](http://www.zimbardo.com/downloads/1973%20A%20Study%20of%20Prisoners%20and%20Guards,%20Naval%20Research%20Reviews.pdf) by **Philip Zimbardo et al.** (1973)

+One of the mose famous papers of psychology.
+I had to read one of Zimabrdo's books when studying psychology at University, but never got around to actually reading this infamous paper.
+It is both well-written and topically interesting, but extremely disturbing.
+I doubt any ethics committee would let an experiment like that happen these days.